Smooth Surfaces via Nets of Geodesics: Applying the Laplace-Beltrami operator

 The angles $\alpha_{ij}$ and $\alpha_{ji}$ are the $\alpha$-angles of an internal edge.
 Refer to Figure 1 in \cite{LaplaceBeltramiBoenko}.
 The metric $g$ is implicit, and only used for notation purposes.

-The wishful result would be that when applying the discrete Laplace-Beltrami operator with respect to the constructed surface on coordinate projection functions $\pi_x,\pi_y$, we would observe uniformly close to zero values on the vertices consisting of the discrete surface.
+When applying the discrete Laplace-Beltrami operator with respect to the constructed surface on coordinate projection functions $\pi_x,\pi_y$ with respect to any plane such that the projection is one-to-one (in particular, the reference affine plane chosen), we would hope to observe uniformly close to zero values on the vertices consisting of the discrete surface near the contour.
 If the surface constructed is an approximate minimal Gauss curvature surface, this would be consistent with the defining PDE system, Equations \ref{eq:minGauss}.
-This is unrealistic to expect in all cases, as that would imply that a coordinates chart given by a projection map of a surface on the plane, is always an isothermal coordinates chart (see \cite{Taylor,Schlag} for a reference regarding the theory of isothermal coordinates).
+It is unrealistic to expect that the operator will yield values close to zero everywhere on the surface as that would imply that a coordinates chart given by a projection map of a surface on the plane, is always an isothermal coordinates chart (see \cite{Taylor,Schlag} for a reference regarding the theory of isothermal coordinates).